akamai/lds-connector/README.md

 ------------

 The LDS Connector is a solution to periodically deliver Akamai log events into third-party data platforms.
-We currently support delivering logs to Splunk, Wazuh, and anything other platform accepting SysLog messages.
+We currently support delivering logs to Splunk, Wazuh, and any platform that can receive Syslog messages.

 The Log Delivery Service (LDS) is an Akamai service that periodically delivers Akamai log files via email, FTP storage, or Akamai NetStorage.